Create unique embroidery hoop wall art using scrap fabrics, stencils and fun paint colors. The Mod Podge is used to finish and seal the project.

 Stenciling is all about dry brushing and working slowly.
 Keep going until your entire stencil is covered.
 Once you are done painting, remove the stencil and allow the design to dry onto the fabric.

 When the painted is dry, assemble your wall art but putting the fabric between the two embroidery hoops and then screwing tightly.
 You can use some glue to hold it together.
-I didn’t, but you can.
+I didn’t, but you can if you find you are having issues with it staying put.

 Optional: coat the entire project with Mod Podge to glue the hoop in place and preserve your painted design.
 I will leave that up to you.